MaxMello/ActiveAnno/README.md

 ### Big features
 * Span-level annotations: Additionally to document-level annotations, enable annotations for specifics parts of a document text.
 Also allow for hybrid annotations which can be defined either on document- or span-level.
 * Hierarchical tag input: Right now, predefined tag inputs (like Sentiment scale, categories etc.) only allow one layer of depth.
 Hierarchical tag input would allow to specify a tag in a hierarchy like (Country > State > City)
-* Machine Learning integration
-  * Include predictions for labels as annotation results on the same level as if they were users (allowing for majority decision between algorithms and humans or multiple algorithms, curation of algorithms)
-  * Show predictions for labels inside the UI
-  * Pre-select buttons based on predictions inside the UI

 ### Smaller features
-* User error protection: Configurable minimum required time to spent per annotation etc.
 * Usability
-  * Configurable UI preferences (font size for document texts)
   * Keyboard shortcuts (possibly configurable)
-  * Swipe touch interactions (for limited cases, like spam / no spam)
-  * Alert before logout / leaving the site if not all results are saved on server
-* Easy setup of project pipelines.
-For example: Same kinds of documents, first get annotated for spam / no spam, and only in the no spam case, another project configuration will trigger and ask for additional labels like sentiment etc.
-* Language based on browser + switch language button
 * Better curation view with disagreement highlighting
-* Performance optimization for queries, especially if the DB grows large (add indices)

 ## Browser compatibility
-WebAnno was mainly developed with Firefox (v69), but it was also tested in an up-to-date version of Chrome and Safari.
+WebAnno was mainly developed with Firefox (v76), but it was also tested in an up-to-date version of Chrome and Safari.

 ## Contributing